deeprjs/deepr/README.md

 Lastly, we can remove both the source and the target from the key expression, leaving alone the arrow symbol `=>`.

-In this case, we don't process the current context (no source) and we are not creating new keys in the response (no target).
+In this case, we do not process the current context (no source) and we are not creating new keys in the response (no target).

 The `=>` can be interpreted as a way to introduce the result of a function call.

-In the following query, we retrieve a movie by its `id` and we return `title` and `year` attributes in the response.
+In the following query, we retrieve a movie by its `id`, and we return `title` and `year` attributes in the response.

 ```json
 {